thunderrabbit/robnugen-journal-entries/2023/10/27da-date.md

 (written 07:59 Friday 27 October 2023 JST)

-Lin and I have a date for our last date while together.
+Lin and I have a date for our last date while together: 15 November.